 Landis Hall residential community provides special activities and a supportive environment for the highly–motivated students in the University Honors Program.
 Residents often form study groups with other Honors students, and they organize shared social activities throughout the school year.
 The hall's central locations is also convenient for classes, labs, dining, and the library.

 Florida State University (FSU) provides housing accommodations for students with a documented qualifying medical, physical or psychological disability on a case-by-case basis.
 To be considered for a housing accommodation, please follow the deadlines and instructions for submitting documentation on the Office of Accessibility Services website (OAS) here.

 University Housing at Florida State University honors the intersectionality of all people; creates inviting spaces where individuals can learn from each other and build more complex ways of being; strives, values, and advocates for an equitable campus community.
-Students who would like to talk about the available housing options that support members of the LGBTQ+ community can contact Mandy Shields at email@example.com.
+Please visit the FAQs for more information.